 3 cups chicken broth, divided, plus extra as needed

-1 (15-ounce) can white or yellow hominy, rinsed
+1 (15-ounce) can of white or yellow hominy, rinsed

 3 pounds boneless, skinless chicken thighs, trimmed